tkataras/Automatic-Cell-Counting-with-TWS/README.md

 <img src = "figures/act3ExpectedOutPartTwo.PNG">

 # Demo
 A demo of the project can be found on the github branch __demo_with_data__ which can be accessed by selecting the branch selection button, with the word "main".
+Once in this branch, select __Download Zip__ as done in the [Installation Guide](#installation-guide).

 <img src = "figures/branchButton.png">